A documentary by the Jewish Education Project,

 “Now when children come in they see these people here,” Tucker said, and there’s “a continuum of learning that's happening in the congregation.”

 And that’s the uniqueness of Shorashim: that it aims to be much more than just a classroom education model.

-“Other people complain about religious school,” said Matt Bitterman, a 5th grade Shorashim member.
+“Other people complain about religious school,” said one Shorashim learner.
 “But I only say good things about Shorashim!
 It’s very fun and different.”
 He explained why: “Other religious schools just have their religious school teachers.
 The Shorashim teachers also organize youth events and have Shabbat dinner.
 You see them if you go to services on Saturday.”

 Evidently, the fact that there’s continuity between Shorashim and the rest of the synagogue has made an impact.

-And that's not unusual.
-“I would’ve loved to have had a school like this as a child,” said Chari Goldberg, one of the synagogue’s lay-leaders who has a son in Shorashim.
+“I would’ve loved to have had a school like this as a child,” said one parent, who is also one of the synagogue’s lay-leaders who has a son in Shorashim.
 “The children have the opportunity to recreate the city of Shushan [the city of the Purim story] across the ballroom!
 They’ll never forget that.”

 “Judaism is filled with sensory experiences.
 There are sounds, there are tastes, there are fragrances.
-Shorashim allows the students to enjoy these experiences through a very carefully designed curriculum,” said Goldberg.
+Shorashim allows the students to enjoy these experiences through a very carefully designed curriculum,” she said.